Thyroid use while Breastfeeding

 Summary of Use during Lactation

 Thyroid is an animal-derived mixture of levothyroxine (T4) and liothyronine (T3), which are normal components of human milk.
 Limited data on exogenous replacement doses of levothyroxine during breastfeeding indicate no adverse effects in infants.
-No information is available on the use of exogenous liothyronine during breastfeeding.
 If thyroid is required by the mother, it is not a reason to discontinue breastfeeding.
+The American Thyroid Association recommends that subclinical and overt hypothyroidism should be treated with levothyroxine in lactating women seeking to breastfeed.
 Thyroid dosage requirement may be increased in the postpartum period compared to prepregnancy requirements patients with Hashimoto's thyroiditis.

 Infant Levels.
 Relevant published information was not found as of the revision date.